Creating Rich Tooltip Pages

 Create different tooltip pages for different visuals or even different data points within the same visual:

-By Visual: Assign "Regional Detail" tooltip to the geography chart and "Product Detail" tooltip to the product chart.
-Each tooltip shows contextually relevant supporting information.
+By Visual Assignment: Assign "Regional Detail" tooltip to the geography chart and "Product Detail" tooltip to the product chart.
+Each tooltip shows contextually relevant supporting information that makes sense for the visual being hovered.

-By Measure: Use conditional tooltip assignment with bookmarks.
-Show a financial tooltip for revenue visuals and an operational tooltip for volume visuals.
+By Measure Context: Use conditional tooltip assignment with bookmarks and measures.
+Show a financial tooltip (margin, cost breakdown) for revenue visuals and an operational tooltip (volume, efficiency, cycle time) for operations visuals.
+This requires slightly more DAX work but creates a significantly more polished experience.

-Dynamic Content Use conditional formatting on tooltip visuals to change colors and indicators based on the hovered value.
+Use conditional formatting on tooltip visuals to change colors and indicators based on the hovered value.
 Show green backgrounds for above-target metrics and red for below-target.
-The tooltip becomes a visual indicator of performance status.
+The tooltip becomes an instant visual performance indicator.
+I add a small up/down arrow icon next to the value card showing whether the metric improved or declined versus the comparison period.

-Images and Icons Include images in tooltips—product photos for a product chart, store photos for a location chart, or employee photos for a team performance chart.
+Include images in tooltips for visual richness.
+Product photos for a product chart, store photos for a location chart, or employee headshots for a team performance chart.
 Use image URLs stored in your data model with the Image visual type.
+One retail client's product tooltip shows the product image, price, margin, and 12-month sales trend, all rendering in under 200 milliseconds.

-Tooltip with Drillthrough Combine tooltips and drillthrough for a two-level detail pattern.
-The tooltip provides a quick preview on hover.
+Combine tooltips and drillthrough for the most effective detail exploration pattern.
+The tooltip provides a quick preview on hover (3-4 second glance).
 If the user wants deeper analysis, they right-click and drill through to a full detail page.
-The tooltip serves as a preview that helps users decide whether to drill deeper.
+The tooltip serves as a preview that helps users decide whether to drill deeper, reducing unnecessary navigation by 50% in my experience.

-Sparkline Tooltips Small line charts showing 12-month trends are the most valuable tooltip visual.
+Small line charts showing 12-month trends are the single most valuable tooltip visual I design.
 They answer "is this value trending up or down?" without requiring the user to navigate to a separate trend page.
 Use the built-in sparkline visual or a standard line chart sized to fit the tooltip.
+Remove all axes, labels, and legends.
+Keep only the line and optionally the start/end value labels.

 Performance Optimization

-• Avoid complex DAX measures in tooltip visuals—simple aggregations render faster
+• Avoid complex DAX measures in tooltip visuals.
+Simple SUM, AVERAGE, and CALCULATE with basic filters render fastest.

 • Use Import mode datasets for tooltip sources when possible (faster than DirectQuery)

-• If performance is unacceptable, fall back to rich default tooltips (custom tooltip fields) instead of full tooltip pages
+• If performance is unacceptable with full tooltip pages, fall back to rich default tooltips (custom tooltip fields added to the visual's Tooltips well) which render faster

 Related Resources